-The Company recorded \$265,000 as the FMV of the warrant paid to MBTH in connection with the closing of the Vislink acquisition as per the M&A Services Agreement.
-The Company recorded these fees in general and administrative expenses on the accompanying Condensed Consolidated Statement of Operations.
+The Company recorded \$265,000 as the fair market value of the warrant paid to MBTH in connection with the closing of the Vislink acquisition as per the M&A Services Agreement.
+The Company recorded these fees in general and administrative expenses on the accompanying Condensed Consolidated Statement of Operations and accrued expenses on the accompanying Condensed Consolidated Balance Sheet as the warrant has not yet been issued.

-From January 1, 2017 to March 31, 2017, the Company issued 35,852 shares of common stock to MBTH in settlement of amounts due of \$60,000.
+From January 1, 2017 to June 30, 2017, the Company issued 71,526 shares of common stock to MBTH in settlement of amounts due of \$120,000.